-The B1 OCS visa is granted specifically to non-US individuals working on a foreign owned or operated vessels located on the Outer Continental Shelf (OCS).
-It is a US nonimmigrant visa for working on a temporary basis.
+The B1 OCS visa is granted specifically to non-US individuals working temporarily on foreign-owned or operated vessels located on the Outer Continental Shelf (OCS).

 To obtain a B1 OCS visa, you must be employed on a temporary basis on a suitable vessel operating on the OCS.